 Quebecor Media's operations are subject to extensive government regulation and policy-making in Canada.
 Laws and regulations govern the issuance, amendment, renewal, transfer, suspension, revocation and ownership of broadcast programming and distribution licences.
 With respect to distribution, regulations govern, among other things, the distribution of Canadian and non-Canadian programming services and the maximum fees to be charged to the public in certain circumstances.
 Although the federal government eliminated the foreign ownership restrictions on telecommunications companies with less than 10% of total Canadian telecommunications market revenues, there are significant restrictions on the ability of non-Canadian entities to own or control broadcasting licences and telecommunications carriers in Canada.
 Quebecor Media's broadcasting distribution and telecommunications operations (including Internet access service) are regulated respectively by the Broadcasting Act (Canada) (the "Broadcasting Act") and the Telecommunications Act and regulations thereunder.
 The CRTC, which administers the Broadcasting Act and the Telecommunications Act, has the power to grant, amend, suspend, revoke and renew broadcasting licences, approve certain changes in corporate ownership and control, and make regulations and policies in accordance with the Broadcasting Act and the Telecommunications Act, subject to certain directions from the federal cabinet.
-For instance, the CRTC introduced recently some form of rate regulation following its commonly referred to "Lets talk TV" public consultation on television broadcasting and distribution.
-Consequently, Quebecor Media must offer a reduced basic service at \$25 since March 1, 2016 and offer all specialty services "à la carte", since December 1, 2016.
-Moreover, the CRTC adopted a Wireless Code which regulates numerous aspects of the provision of retail wireless services and, coming into effect September 1, 2017, a new Television Service Provider Code which will regulate numerous aspects of the provisions of retail television services.
+For instance, the CRTC introduced some form of rate regulation following its commonly referred to "Lets talk TV" public consultations on television broadcasting and distribution.
+Consequently, Quebecor Media must offer a reduced basic service at \$25 since March 1, 2016 and offer all specialty services "à la carte" since December 1, 2016.
+Moreover, the CRTC adopted a Wireless Code which regulates numerous aspects of the provision of retail wireless services and a new Television Service Provider Code which regulates numerous aspects of the provisions of retail television services, which became effective as of September 1, 2017.
+Finally, the CRTC, in response to a directive received from the Governor in Council, recently initiated a proceeding to consider whether to grant access to non-facilities-based wireless service providers, including those whose customers rely primarily on non-carrier Wi-Fi networks (referred to as "Wi-Fi first service providers"), to the wholesale roaming service tariffs of the national wireless carriers.
+Such a change could have the effect of introducing mandatory resale into the wireless marketplace, to the detriment of facilities-based wireless competitors.
 Quebecor Media's wireless and cable operations are also subject to technical requirements, licence conditions and performance standards under the Radiocommunication Act (Canada) (the "Radiocommunication Act"), which is administered by ISED Canada.